Things To Do

 Many viewpoints and natural attractions in Banff National Park can be reached by car, and some of the most popular things to do are wheelchair friendly.
 Accessible parking and a short wheelchair friendly journey can take you to Lake Louise, Moraine Lake (summer only), Bow Lake, Bow Falls, Vermilion Lakes, Peyto Lake (summer only) and more.

 Rocky Mountain Adaptive is a charity which aims to provide any individual with a disability the chance to access sport and recreational activities in the Bow Valley.
 See their website for more information about their programmes and activities.Learn More

 Services, Facilities & Public Transit

-The Banff and Lake Louise Visitor Centres have up-to-date information and resources about access to attractions, services, and accommodation in Banff and Lake Louise for people with hearing, vision, mobility, or cognitive disabilities.
+The Banff and Lake Louise Visitor Centres have up-to-date information and resources about access to attractions, services, and accommodations in Banff and Lake Louise for people with hearing, vision, mobility, or cognitive disabilities.
 They can provide information about accommodation, services, and activities that will fit your particular needs.

 Mobility scooter rentals are available with the Banff Scooter Company, located at the Banff Train Station.